Matthew Whiteside: Career

 Originally from Northern Ireland, Whiteside moved to Glasgow after studying music at Queen's University, Belfast.
 In 2012, he was awarded his masters in composition from the Royal Conservatoire of Scotland, and since then has worked as a freelance composer.
 His work has been featured in Sound Festival, the Cottier Chamber Project, Edinburgh Festival Fringe (as part of the Made in Scotland Showcase) and the NI Science Festival.
-His music has been performed by the RTÉ National Symphony Orchestra, Scottish Opera Connect, Cappella Nova, Red Note Ensemble and Garth Knox and broadcast on BBC Scotland, BBC Radio Scotland, BBC Radio Ulster, RTÉ lyric fm, BBC Radio 3, BBC 6 Music CyBC and WFMT.
+His music has been performed by the RTÉ National Symphony Orchestra, Scottish Opera Connect, Cappella Nova, Red Note Ensemble, Ensemble Offspring, the United Strings of Europe and Garth Knox and broadcast on BBC Scotland, BBC Radio Scotland, BBC Radio Ulster, RTÉ lyric fm, BBC Radio 3, BBC 6 Music CyBC and WFMT.

 With support from Creative Scotland, in 2015, Whiteside released his debut album Dichroic Light featuring a selection of music for soloists and chamber ensembles both acoustic and with live electronics.
 Solo for Viola D’amore and Live Electronics, recorded by Emma Lloyd and featured on Dichroic Light, was described as having the overall effect of ‘one of meditation – a Japanese stone garden whose raked ripples have been brought into sound’.
 The same year he was commissioned to collaborate with artist Dominika Mayovich on When Two Worlds Collide, an interactive installation for R-Space Gallery and Sound Scotland, and he scored the documentary, Michael Palin's Quest for Artemisia for BBC 4 directed by Eleanor Yule and Bernd Porr's indie feature film, Anna Unbound.

 Whiteside was commissioned in 2016 by Lorimer Productions to compose Nobilis Humilis inspired by the hymn to St Magnus, "Nobilis, humilis" for Cappella Nova's Echoes and Traces tour.
 The same year he was commissioned by Cottier Chamber Project to compose a piece based on the work of Lord Kelvin and John Stewart Bell for Juice Vocal Ensemble, Glasgow University Chapel Choir and Davur Juul Magnussen trombone ensemble for performance in the University of Glasgow Cloisters.
 The resulting piece was called Always Ever Unknowable with words written by Danish Playwright Helene Grøn.
 He also attended Magnetic North's Rough Mix residency in Aberdeen.